jylisadoney/intro-excel/3-format.md

 * Scroll down and click on `3/14/2012`
 * Click `OK`

-We can now see that our `Hire Date` column is better organized and our dates are represented by numbers.
+The dates in the `Hire Date` columns are now represented by numbers.

 ## Format currency
-We can also format our `Sales Q1` and `Sales Q2` columns so that the data is displayed as Currency.
+We can also format our `Sales Q1` and `Sales Q2` columns so that the data are displayed as Currency.
 * Click on `Column C`
 * Drag to highlight `Column D` (both Columns should now be highlighted)
 * Navigate to the `Home` tab and the `Number` section
 * Click on the Drop-Down box
 * Click on `Currency`

-We can now see that our `Sales Q1` and `Sales Q2` columns are formatted as currency.
+The data in our `Sales Q1` and `Sales Q2` columns are now formatted as currency.

 ## Sort data
-Now let’s say we want to organize our sheet based on when an employee joined the company.
+Now let’s say we want to organize our sheet based on `when an employee joined the company`.
 * Highlight all of the data
   * Option 1: Click on `Cell A1` and drag to highlight all data **OR**
-  * Option 2: Hit down `Ctrl A` on your keyboard
+  * Option 2: Hit `Ctrl A` on your keyboard
 * Navigate to the `Data` tab and the `Sort & Filter` section
 * Slick on `Sort`
-* Check the ‘My data has headers’ box
+* Check the `My data has headers` box
-* In the Sort by drop-down box, click on `Hire Date`
+* In the `Sort by` drop-down box, click on `Hire Date`
-  * Set the sort on drop-down box to `Values`
+  * Set the `Sort on` drop-down box to `Values`
-  * Set the order drop-down box to `Oldest to Newest`
+  * Set the `Order` drop-down box to `Oldest to Newest`
 * Click on `OK`

 Now the data in our sheet is sorted based on Hire Date.
+We could also sort `Hire Date` as `Newest to Oldest`.

 # More Help